zbzailab/Astroverse-i18n/src/content/posts/us/getting-started.md

 - **Customizable:** first, MDX, and 100+ other integrations to choose from.
 - **UI-agnostic:** Supports React, Preact, Svelte, Vue, Solid, Lit and more.

-Check out our detailed [Why second](/en/concepts/why-second/) breakdown to learn more about what makes second special. ✨
+Check out our detailed [Why second](/en/concepts/why-astro/) breakdown to learn more about what makes astro special. ✨